BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/crud_server.md

 # Going Further

-You've just built out a command-line interface with full CRUD functionality using a mongoose model.
-Command line applications run in a Node.js environment just like our Express servers.
-To take this to the next level you can translate the command line code to an Express server, much like we did in the "DataStore" and "Fetching Data" labs with our `DataStore` class.
+* Think back to Zorkington.
+How can you loop the program so that, once an action is complete, the user can complete another without rerunning the program?

+* What if a user meant to create a friend robot instead of a killer robot?
+How could you change the logic to ask the user to confirm they intended to make their robot killer?

+* Right now, the user has to input the exact id and property in order to update the robot.
+How could you make this more user friendly?
+Let the user give the name of the robot to update (instead of the id) AND let them type the property in natural language ("serial number" instead of "serialNumber").

+* Translate this lab to an Express server with a React front end, much like we did in the "Fetching Data" lab.